Your Questions, Our Gourmet Answers

 Discover our photo gallery dedicated to traditions and smiles around a good Savoyard table.

-See the GalleryGoing further: The cuisine of lakes and mountain pastures
+View the GalleryGoing further: Cuisine of lakes and alpine pastures

-Savoy is not just about cheese.
-It's also a land of fresh water.
+Savoie is not just about cheese.
+It is also a land of fresh water.
 Lakes Bourget, Annecy, and Geneva offer incredible fish diversity.
-Féra and Arctic Char are noble fish that require delicate preparation, often accompanied by Savoy white wine sauces or mountain herb white butter.
+Féra and Arctic Char are noble fish that require delicate preparation, often accompanied by sauces with Savoy white wine or white butter with mountain herbs.
 This facet of gastronomy shows that the region knows how to combine the robustness of the peaks with lakeside finesse.

 Wild plants also play a crucial role.
-Wild garlic in spring, genepi for end-of-meal liqueurs, or even gentian.
-These ingredients bring a bitterness and wild character that balance the richness of fatty dishes.
-Learning to use these herbs is one of the most popular Savoyard Cooking Tips and Techniques for modern chefs.
+Wild garlic in spring, genepi for end-of-meal liqueurs, or gentian.
+These ingredients bring a bitterness and a wild character that balance the richness of fatty dishes.
+Learning to use these herbs is one of the most popular Savoyard Cooking Tips and Techniques among modern chefs.

 Finally, let's not forget the Diots.
 These pork sausages, often cooked in white wine and onions (Diots in white wine), are the symbol of Savoyard charcuterie.
-They are traditionally enjoyed with creamy polenta or crozets, those small squares of buckwheat pasta.
-It's a cuisine of patience, where simmering is king.
+They are traditionally enjoyed with a creamy polenta or crozets, those small square buckwheat pasta.
+It is a cuisine of patience, where simmering is king.
 To find the best producers, visit Savoyard Local Products: Where to Find Them?.

 Our team of enthusiasts and local experts is at your service to guide you.